Release notes are a great way to teach your users about your product.

 If you want to convey only one significant update, there are other, more user-centric organizational methods.

-For example, look at how HubSpot announced a new feature:
+For instance, check out how HubSpot announced a new feature:

 This release note is designed to answer possible questions users might ask.